davidsantiago/clojure-csv/README.md

 ### parse-csv
 Takes a CSV as a char sequence or string, and returns a lazy sequence of vectors of strings; each vector corresponds to a row, and each string is one field from that row.
+Be careful to ensure that if you read lazily from a file or some other resource that it remains open when the sequence is consumed.

 ### write-csv
 Takes a sequence of sequences of strings, basically a table of strings,